 So, what sorts of things influence your colour perception of cashmere?

 1. Whether the cashmere is folded or not

 Unsurprisingly, folded cashmere is less remarkable, since there's not much light penetration happening.
 This is when it looks the most flat.

 For thicker weaves, the difference is not as noticeable when you unfold it.
 But for thinner weaves, it can be quite remarkable, especially the paler colours, which tend to appear several shades darker when folded.
-Our AUTHENTIC diamond-weave cashmere shawl is thin enough to show this effect, despite being warm enough for autumn to spring.
+Our EVERYDAY diamond-weave cashmere shawl is thin enough to show this effect, despite being warm enough for autumn to spring.

 So, don't just leave it folded... open up the scarf, drape yourself in it, take it outside!